Our board in common strengthens our collaborative decision-making and helps us make best use of our collective resources

 Having worked abroad and travelled extensively he has developed a genuine appreciation for diversity and inclusiveness, putting people and safety first.

-Sim is a non-executive director of Imperial College Healthcare NHS Trust and London North West University Healthcare NHS Trust.
+As part of the North West London Acute Provider Collaborative, Sim a non-executive director at Imperial College Healthcare NHS Trust and London North West University Healthcare NHS Trust.

 As the former deputy chair of the University of the Arts London, she spent 11 years championing equality, diversity and inclusion, staff and student wellbeing and experience as well as chairing the people and remuneration committees.